IPS-LMU/transcription-portal/README.md

 ### Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Run `sh ./build.sh` to build the project.
+The build artifacts will be stored in the `dist/oh-portal` directory.
+Adapt the configuration in the build.sh script as you need.